A Lite Distributed Semantic Communication System for Internet of Things: System Model and Problem Formulation

 \subsubsection{Feasible constellation design}

-Generally, the DL models run on floating-point operations (FLOPs), which means that the input, output, and weights are in a large range of $\pm 1.40129 \times {10^{ - 45}}$ to $\pm 3.40282 \times {10^{ + 38}}$.
-Although DeepSC can learn the constellations from the source information and channel statistics, the learned constellation points, such as cluster constellation \cite{zhu2019joint}, are disordered in the range of $\pm 1.40129 \times {10^{ - 45}}$ to $\pm 3.40282 \times {10^{ + 38}}$, which brings additional burden to the antenna design for IoT devices.
-Therefore, it is desired to form feasible constellation with only finite points for the current radio frequency (RF) systems.
+Generally, the DL models run on floating-point operations (FLOPs), which means that the input, output, and weights are in a large range of $\pm 1.40129 \times {10^{ - 45}}$ to $\pm 3.40282 \times {10^{ + 38}}$ \cite{4610935}.
+Although DeepSC can learn the constellations from the source information and channel statistics, the learned constellation points, such as cluster constellation \cite{zhu2019joint}, are disordered in the range of $\pm 1.40129 \times {10^{ - 45}}$ to $\pm 3.40282 \times {10^{ + 38}}$, which brings additional burden to the hardware of IoT devices, for instance, the high-resolution phase-shift and amplitude-shift pose high requirements on the circuit.
+Therefore, it is desired to form feasible constellations with only finite points for the current radio frequency (RF) systems.
 In other words, we have to design a smaller constellation for the DeepSC.